nishgaba-ai/credmark-model-framework-py/docs/source/index.md

 Fork the repo [credmark-models-py](https://github.com/credmark/credmark-models-py>) to get started building models!

-Check out the {doc}`framework` section for further information on the how to use the model framework and data classes.
+Check out the {doc}`api` section for further information on the how to use the model framework and data classes.

 :::{note}
 This project is under active development.